-For more information on recruitment models and regional centres please see the 'planning your application' and 'dates & post' sections of the relevant specialty page.
+For more information on recruitment models and regional centres please see the 'planning your application' and 'interview dates & posts' sections of the relevant specialty page.

-Approval will depend on whether your cirucmstances are considered exceptional and if a change can be arranged.
+Approval will depend on whether your circumstances are considered exceptional and if a change can be arranged.

 You should contact us as soon as possible after you aware of the issue to increase the possibility that a change of interview region can be organised.
 However, it must be stressed that such changes are only approved in certain circumstances and you may be required to provide evidence of your circumstances.

 Please note as there is only one interview centre for each national specialty it is not possible to be interviewed in another region in this case.